Don't let winter get the best of you.

 -Expecting snow?
-It’s so uncomfortable trying to get the snowblower going with three feet of snow and in the early morning before work.
-Check it out now to see if it’s in good working order.
-Now that's done it'll be easy getting out of your drive or making a path for the dog.
+It’s so uncomfortable trying to get the snowblower going with three feet of snow in the early morning before work.
+Check it out now to confirm it’s in good working order.
+Now that's done it'll be easy to get out of your drive or make a path for the dog.
 For the small jobs, check on the snow shovel.
 Even if the hardware store hasn’t stocked them yet, checking will let you know if one needs to go on your shopping list or not.

 -Walkways to and from the house are they in good condition?
 Home or rental, just a quick check could save someone from a fall.
 Check the stability of the stairs, pavers, and porch as well.

 -Exterior lights.
-Short days call for more light, no one likes coming home to a dark stairway or porch.
-The new LED light bulbs put out so much more light and use significantly less electricity.
+Short days call for more light, no one likes to come home to a dark stairway or walk into a gloomy home.
+LED light bulbs put out so much more light and use significantly less electricity.
 Check front and back porches, garage, and other exterior lighting.

 -Is there a window A/C?
-Time for it to be removed before the cold starts coming in.
-If it needs to stay, cover the exterior of the unit with an insulating wrap.
+Time for it to be removed before the cold air sneaks in.
+Does it need to stay, is so, cover the exterior of the unit with an insulating wrap.

 -Trees and bushes.
-One winter I was “lucky” enough to get two “tree” phone calls.
-The first from my renter, a huge limb had fallen on the house.
-After learning she and her children were safe, I drove over to find the house secure and a big tree limb was on the house.
+One winter I was “lucky” enough to get two TREE phone calls.
+One from my renters when a huge limb had fallen on the house they were living in.
+After making sure all of them were safe, I drove over to find the house secure and a big tree limb was on the house.
 One easy phone call and professionals were there to remove the branch and I had them trim up the tree while they were there.
 The second wasn’t so easy.
 A Thanksgiving holiday storm hit while I was out of town with family.
 The call was from the neighbor, he was calling to report that the huge evergreen tree that once grew on the side of the property was now ON my house.
 It was one of those storms where the whole town is effected.
 On a holiday so many people were with family elsewhere and there are so many trees down that it’s rough to get someone to help.
 Thankfully the neighbor was kind enough to “give” me the tree guy he had already called and I was able to contract them.
 It took a week and a crane to safely remove the tree.
 Then contractors to put that side of the house back together with a new roof.
 Thankfully my new renters were running a little late arriving so the house was secure by the time they arrived.
 They were such a good sport having all the contractors working outside their new home.
 While I couldn’t have prevented the whole tree falling on the house, now I have my trees professionally trimmed in the fall to reduce the likelihood of the broken, dead, or diseased branches from causes harm to property and all who enjoy the home.

 -Depending on your climate, it could be a great time to plant grasses, trees and bulbs.
 For cooler climates, straw around the roses or other plantings that need protection from a freeze.